 [Regulation 56 inserted in Gazette 14 Aug 2012 p.
 3865-6.]

-57. When a dispute resolution procedure begins
+57. When dispute resolution procedure begins

 (1) A dispute resolution procedure begins, in relation to a dispute, on the earlier of —

 (a) if the respondent or each respondent fails to comply with regulation 54 — the day after the last day on which the respondent or respondents must, under regulation 54, respond to the application; or